PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/tla_test_generation_1/index.md

 <img style="width:50%" src="https://lh7-rt.googleusercontent.com/docsz/AD_4nXctXqlBFwrpTOCBcRBVluZwmFv_DVcTnPaQa9VCsR6TBoCpelWrgr76flhLhaabJyTalMCBiRO4RxborjeTsyueLiunK8CfuBnUu7h5tHYSHdy8atC_oaquIPeTGjhiyPfrCw-VVQ?key=CZuYqiYDpsuzokR8yCzjpg">
 </div>

 Formal methods can be included in the phase where the design doc is created.
 Instead of only describing the solution using words, build a specification of the solution and how it interacts with other parts of the system using a [specification language](https://en.wikipedia.org/wiki/Specification_language).
-The specification is then checked against the invariants you define by a model checker, the model checker outputs a sequence of steps that lead to the invariant being violated known as a counter example.
+The specification is then checked against the invariants you define by a model checker, the model checker outputs a sequence of steps that lead to an invariant being violated known as a counter example.
 The counter example is used for debugging and reproducing the issue.

 <div align="center">
 <img style="width:50%" src="https://lh7-rt.googleusercontent.com/docsz/AD_4nXfgD4kUdKnf3cRMGHAwsRUfEhwGSXn5SnIwtynkELQ7YHDPxcvZvc5Pvhoj9M8H7yzLDIwX6S8sJADtBTeamNkOy6tUmD9F166S8Tct1BLAL9pD9viFs1dAU14T3nFiyugTzERfqg?key=CZuYqiYDpsuzokR8yCzjpg">